mondeja/repo-stream/README.md

 them as parameters of `repo-stream <your-username> <other-username>`.
 - `GITHUB_TOKEN` is required in order to open pull requests with that account.

+## Current limitations

+- Only works with Github repositories.

+---

 <p align="center">
   <img src="https://raw.githubusercontent.com/mondeja/repo-stream/master/images/sep1.png" width="82%">
 </p>